Simeon199/KanMind/README.md

 1. Run: `python manage.py runserver`
 2. Access the API at `http://127.0.0.1:8000/` in your browser or API client.

+This launches Djangos's built-in development server, allowing you to test the API endpoints locally.
+Note that this is for development only.

 ## Creating a Superuser

 To access admin features or perform administrative tasks, create a superuser account: